4d/docs/docs/REST/authUsers.md

 ![alt-text](../assets/en/REST/force-login-1.jpeg)

-All other REST requests (asking for data or executing a function) will only be processed if they are executed within a web session with relevant privileges, otherwise they return an error.
-To assign privileges to a web session, you need to execute the [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges) function for the session, which requires a 4D license.
+All other REST requests (handling data or executing a function) will only be processed if they are executed within a web session with relevant privileges, otherwise they return an error.
+To assign privileges to a web session, you need to execute the [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges) function for the session.
+Executing this function triggers the 4D license consumption.

 This mode allows you to implement the following login sequence:

-1. At the first REST call (webform call for example), a "guest" web user session is created.
-It has no privileges, no rights to execute requests other than basic requests, no license consumption.
+1. At the first REST call (for a webform call for example), a "guest" web user session is created.
+It has no privileges, no rights to execute requests other than descriptive requests, no license consumption.
-2. If necessary, you call your exposed [datastore class function](../ORDA/ordaClasses.md#datastore-class) named `authentify()` (created beforehand), in which you check the user credentials and call [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges) with appropriate privileges.
+2. You call your exposed [datastore class function](../ORDA/ordaClasses.md#datastore-class) named `authentify()` (created beforehand), in which you check the user credentials and call [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges) with appropriate privileges.
 3. The `/rest/$catalog/authentify` request is sent to the server along with user credentials.
 This step only requires a basic login form that do not access data; it can be a Qodly form (called via the `/rest/$getWebForm` request).
 4. If the user is successfully authentified, a 4D license is consumed on the server and all REST requests are accepted.